Starwer/Lime/README.md

 - Provide a slick file launcher/browser, designed to optimally be used with mouse, keyboard, remote-control and touch-screen/pad.
 - Skin-able, could be used as a system-style windowed application, or as a full-screen media-center-style browser
 - Main configuration interface for the Lime Suite
-- Provide the mean to add, edit, and retrieve automatically metadata for your multimedia files.
-Metadata are for example cover, plot, actors, rating, description, comments… Metadata are added as tag **inside** the file.
+- Provide the mean to add, edit, and retrieve automatically metadata for your multimedia files, usign free Internet databases.
+Metadata are for example covers, plots, actors, rating, descriptions, comments… Metadata are added as tag **inside** the file, following the file-format tagging standard.
 No external database or added nfo files.
 One file = One self-contained video and its metadata.
+Added metadata may be also supported in you player or other systems.
 - This use the normal Windows directory structure (Integrated) and shell links to organize your files.
 You can also browse the same structure in Windows Explorer and drag/drop copy/paste both ways.

 ### Thumb Lime